Eklektisk/chess-engine/README.rst

 is given to squares that cannot match an empty square to the inverse bitmask and therefore must be verified using different patterns.

-A more detailed description is given in `DOCUMENTATION.rst`.

 Creating a Game Loop
 ====================